TheGamerRespow/position/README.md

 Hi my name is Piter Van Rujpen or Respow or TheGamerRespow, take the one that you prefer.

 About a week ago I made a simple script to get the coordinates of a certain position and I know what you'll tell me : "Bruhhh...
 Lamba Menu already does it".
-But does the Lamba Menu gives you the heading and the radius of a marker, a marker that you can anywhere you want to get a precise position ?
+But does the Lamba Menu gives you the heading and the radius of a marker, a marker that you can place anywhere you want to get a precise position ?
 I don't think so.

 **How to use it**